mdskinne/Cryptocurrency-gpt-researcher/README.md

 ...
 from gpt_researcher import GPTResearcher

-query = "why is Nvidia stock going up?" researcher = GPTResearcher(query=query, report_type="research_report")
+query = "New developments in the last 5 years for cryptocurrency regulations in Mexico" researcher = GPTResearcher(query=query, report_type="research_report")
 # Conduct research on the given query
 research_result = await researcher.conduct_research()